mwaeckerlin/vscode/README.md

 ## Use Docker

 A local docker instance is integrated into the image.
+Docker is running rootless.

 Note: Because of docker in docker, the image must be started with option `--privileged`.
 Without this option, docker will not work.
 Everything else should be fine.

-Be aware: With `--priviledged` you gain access to upper layer operation system.
+Be aware: With `--privileged` you gain access to upper layer operation system.

 We don't bind-mount `/var/run/docker.sock`, because that would give you access to all docker images in the host system, including your own.
 That's why we start an own docker instance inside the image.